-There are people who will not open an email attachment unless they have an idea what is inside.
-This is why the subject of your mail should clearly state the purpose.
+Some people will not open an email attachment unless they have an idea what is attached.
+This is why the subject of your email should clearly state the purpose.
 The title you have chosen to give your email may sometimes reflect that it has an attachment and shows that the body of your message will be short.
 For example;

 Title: Report, 2016 Carnival